oxyplot/oxyplot.github.io/index.md

 ### Examples

-Example code can be found in the [Source/Examples] folder in the [repository].
+Example code can be found in the `Source/Examples` folder in each repository.
+The [Example Library] contains examples that can be used on all platforms.

 ### Documentation